deejaygraham/deejaygraham.github.io/src/content/posts/2026-05-12-photo-consolidation.md

 came from a different device - camera, tablet, phone etc. That seems safer and offers the option later to go through and delete any actual duplicates or bad photos we don't want to keep.

+## Dates

+The images and videos I am interested in are (possibly multiply redundant) backups that have been copied around a bit.
+The creation or modified date may not be correct.
+With this in mind, I am trying to more accurately establish dates for each file and falling back to other methods in order if available.

+* EXIF DateTimeOriginal where supported
+* macOS birth time (st_birthtime) if available
+* filesystem modified time (st_mtime)

+## Duplication

+As I mentioned, I am expecting some images to already exist on the NAS and the backups to be multiply redundant so I first index all the files on the NAS using SHA-256 and store that indexing in a local SQLite database to avoid re-hashing SMB/NAS files each run

 ## Pre-requisites

 I am using the [Pillow](https://pillow.readthedocs.io/en/stable/index.html) library to extract the EXIF information from